sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 echo "job array id" $SLURM_ARRAY_TASK_ID

 # sed -n <X>p <file> : retrieve line <X> of file
-# so the next line grabs the file name corresponding to our job array task id and store it in the variable ReadFileName
+# so the next line grabs the file name corresponding to our job array task id and stores it in the variable ReadFileName
 ReadFileName=`sed -n ${SLURM_ARRAY_TASK_ID}p readFiles.txt`

 # here we would put the mapping command or whatever